-In connection with amendments to the Second Street Loans, an additional 225,000 and 75,000 warrants to purchase the Company's common stock were issued in 2023 and 2022, respectively.
+In connection with amendments to the Second Street Loans, an additional 225,000 and 75,000 warrants to purchase the Company's common stock were issued to Second Street Capital in 2023 and 2022, respectively.
 The terms of the warrants and respective accounting treatments are summarized in Note 10, Warrants.

-The most recent amendment, effective as of May 2023, included the following terms:
+The most recent amendment, effective as of May 2023, included the following terms, with no conditions present as of June 30, 2024:

-- (i) Upon execution of the amendment, the Company paid the remainder of outstanding fees due. - (ii) Within 5 business days of the receipt of the first Additional Closing (as defined within the Securities Purchase Agreement, discussed in Note 7, Senior Secured Convertible Notes), the Company is required to pay \$500,000 towards its outstanding loans. - (iii) Within 5 business days of the second Additional Closing (as defined within the Securities Purchase Agreement), the Company is required to pay \$1,200,000 towards its outstanding loans plus any accrued unpaid interest. - (iv) In the event the Company raises additional equity through financing arrangements of at least \$25,000,000, the Company is required to use the proceeds to repay the remainder of its outstanding loans plus any accrued unpaid interest. - (v) In exchange for the amendment, the Company issued 25,000 shares of its common stock to Second Street Capital.
+- (i) Upon execution of the amendment, the Company paid the remainder of outstanding fees due. - (ii) Within 5 business days of the receipt of the first Additional Closing (as defined within the Securities Purchase Agreement, discussed in Note 7, Senior Secured Convertible Notes), the Company is required to pay \$0.5 million towards its outstanding loans. - (iii) Within 5 business days of the second Additional Closing (as defined within the Securities Purchase Agreement), the Company is required to pay \$1.2 million towards its outstanding loans plus any accrued unpaid interest. - (iv) In the event the Company raises additional equity through financing arrangements of at least \$25.0 million, the Company is required to use the proceeds to repay the remainder of its outstanding loans plus any accrued unpaid interest. - (v) In exchange for the amendment, the Company issued 25,000 shares of its common stock to Second Street Capital.
 The fair value of the shares issued are recorded in the Company's condensed consolidated statements of operations as a loss on debt extinguishment.